jfdm/tears-in-the-rain/solution/predicates.md

 When constructing these procedures you can either use `Dec` to provide a formal decision procedure that provides evidence why the predicate failed, or use `Maybe` to skip the provision of evidence.

-For example, here are two decision procedures for `IsEmpty`.
+For example, here are two decision procedures for `NonEmpty`.

 The first uses `Maybe`.